Resumé

 Personal Note

-After ‘retirement’ on July 1, 2018, from teaching and most university service work, I moved – for family reasons – to Kingston, ON.
-I often am, however, in Toronto for meetings.
+After ‘retirement’ on July 1, 2018, from teaching and most university service work, I moved – for family reasons – to Kingston, Ontario.
+I often am, however, at OISE (Office: 10-154) for meetings.
 To meet up, in-person or online, write to me at: larry.bencze@utoronto.ca.